 Connecticut Home Insurance

-Whether you’ve made your home on the Connecticut coast or with a view of the Hartford skyline, unforeseen events and accidents can disrupt your life.
-Homeowners insurance helps protect your investment, providing financial security and peace of mind.
-With the right coverage, you can focus on enjoying your home in Connecticut without worrying about potential risks.
+Whether you live along the Connecticut shoreline or enjoy a view of the Hartford skyline, unexpected events can disrupt life at home.
+Homeowners insurance helps protect your investment, giving you financial security and peace of mind.
+With the right coverage in place, you can focus on enjoying your Connecticut home without worrying about what could go wrong.

 Is home insurance required in Connecticut?

 Connecticut doesn’t legally require homeowners to have insurance on their property, but if you finance your home through a mortgage, your lender will likely require you to have homeowners insurance.
 Even if you own your home outright without a mortgage, it's still highly advisable to be insured.
 Home insurance is not a one-size-fits-all product.
-It should be tailored to your specific situation and needs.
+With YourPlan, there’s a range of options that can be tailored to meet your unique needs.

 Typical homeowners insurance coverages in Connecticut